Fourth Week of January 2021

 □ Housing transactions surge again because of “panic buying” … monthly housing transactions exceed 140,000 for the first time in five months since July 2020.

-▶ The president’s New Year address could easily be read by the market as signaling that further upside remains in real estate.
+▶ The president’s New Year address practically told the market that real estate still had further upside, so of course people would buy.
 See the 2021.1.19. news clipping.

-□ Hyundai Steel’s green bond, planned at KRW 250 billion as part of ESG management, draws KRW 2.7 trillion in demand … and the company is reviewing doubling the issue to KRW 500 billion.
+□ Hyundai Steel’s green bond, planned at KRW 250 billion as part of ESG management, draws KRW 2.7 trillion in demand … and the company is considering doubling the issue size to KRW 500 billion.

 ▶ See the 2021.1.19. news clipping.

-□ KDB, Eximbank, and NongHyup—having formed a “joint consultative body for overseas M&A and investment support”—decide to lend KRW 3.3 trillion to SK Hynix.
+□ KDB, Eximbank, and NongHyup—having formed a “joint consultative body for overseas M&A and investment support”—have decided to lend KRW 3.3 trillion to SK Hynix.

 ▶ See page 199 of my book.